ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 }
 ```

-Now we need to edit the two files in `wrappers` folder.
-First is `ZkSimple.compile.ts` file(if you set another name in the step 1, this name is different).
-We need to put the `verifier.fc` file in the list of contracts to compile.
+Now it’s necessary to edit the two files in the `wrappers` folder.
+The first file that needs our attention is the `ZkSimple.compile.ts` file (if another name for the contract was set in step 1, its name will be different).
+We’ll put the `verifier.fc` file in the list of contracts that must be compiled.

 ```ts
 import { CompilerConfig } from '@ton-community/blueprint';